KAIST-IS521/activity1-KSAlpha/README.md

 ### Printing extracted fields

-The program creates a string by joining extracted fields with desired line break (i.e., `LF` in Unix, `CRLF` in Windows) and writes out the string to `stdout`.
+The program creates a string by joining extracted fields with desired line break (i.e., `LF` in Unix, `CRLF` in Windows), writes out the string to `stdout` and exits with status code 0.
 Unexpected low-level I/O exceptions during write is not handled in the algorithm.